 For Rishikesh and Haridwar, the ideal time to visit is between the months of November and March, when the temperatures are at maximum lows.
 Auli, as well see much tourist activity during winters as many flocks here to learn and experience skiing.
 For most of the other tourist places, with high altitudes, the best time is between April and June and then after monsoon during the months of September and October.

 COST OF TRAVELLING IN UTTARAKHAND

 Food: Food here is again quite cheap.
 And if you’re on a strict budget just go to any seemingly cheap-looking hotel and ask for a ‘Thali’.
 This is standard Indian food which gives you unlimited rice, Chapattis, Dal and some kind of mix vegetable – all in a price of 60 Rupees (expect the usual +/- 10 Rupees depending upon the kind place you’re dining at).
-Even for a better quality food and inside a restaurant with decent locale, you would not need to pay more than 120, 150 Rupees per person.
+Even for a better quality food and inside a restaurant with a decent locale, you would not need to pay more than 120, 150 Rupees per person.

 Accommodation To stay is Uttarakhand is also cheap as compared to other Himalayan states.
 You can get a private room for as low as 300 almost in any season, and in most of the places.

 - Avoid the popular towns of Nainital, Mussoorie and Dehradun.